Costa Maya Cruise Port Guide

 Mahahual Malecón

 The independent beach-town side of Costa Maya.
-Expect a palm-lined waterfront, beach clubs, loungers, casual seafood spots, and easy strolling.
+Expect a palm-lined waterfront, beach clubs, beach chairs, casual seafood spots, and easy strolling.
 This is the best low-cost, flexible day if you want beach access without committing to a formal resort package.

 Cost